DamonOehlman/hapi-recipes/recipes/hostapp-provides-view-layout.md

-# Host Provides View Layout, Plugins Provide View Content
+# Host App Provides View Layout

 This recipe provides you the ability to supply your [view layouts](1) from the host application (the glue that brings all the parts together) and provide generally style-free and layout-free HTML views for your plugins.